Siming-He/siming-he.github.io/_posts/2020-12-30-blockchain-business.md

 tags: [Blockchain, Business Ethics]
 style:
 color:
-description: Blockchain applications are considered as “trustless” machines, because they reduce business’s needs of trust in others.
-The “trustless” nature draws researchers’ attention on investigating the implications of blockchain in a business environment.
+description: The “trustless” nature of blockchain draws researchers’ attention on investigating the implications of blockchain in business environments.
 From a view of business ethics, this paper aims at evaluating the impacts of blockchain applications on trust and business.

 ---